kgierke/bunnyway-edge-script-sdk/README.md

 });
 ```

-If you execute this code on a deployed bunny.net Edge Scripting script, the serve function will
+When executed on a deployed bunny.net Edge Scripting script, the serve function processes incoming
-be used to execute requests on a connected PullZone.
+requests through a connected PullZone.

-Full list of examples is in the [example folder](./example/).
+For more examples, refer to the [examples folder](./example/).